 When you create a hub, ads will appear around it and within it from Adsense or Hubpage's own ad networks.
 You will earn a percentage of the revenue generated from clicks on those ads by people reading your hubs.

-You can also monetize your hubs with links to related products on Amazon or eBay and earn a commission if anyone clicks through and buys products from those sites.
+You can also monetize your hubs with links to related products on Amazon and earn a commission if anyone clicks through and buys products from those sites.

-Apart from Hubpages’ own ad program, they do not pay you directly.
-You will be paid by Google Adsense, eBay, Amazon, etc. when you have enough earnings built up to get a cash out.
+Apart from Hubpages' own ad program, they do not pay you directly.
+You will be paid by Google Adsense and/or Amazon when you have enough earnings built up to get a cash out.

 My Hubpages Experience